The Ablowitz-Ladik system on a finite set of integers: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-The author thanks A.S.
-Fokas for helpful suggestions.
-The author also thanks the Department of Applied Mathematics and Theoretical Physics, University of Cambridge, for the kind hospitality.
-This work was supported by the National Natural Science Foundation of China (Grant No. 11301229) and by the Jiangsu Government Scholarship for Overseas Studies.
+The author thanks the referees for their valuable comments.
+The author also thanks A.S.
+Fokas for helpful suggestions and thanks the Department of Applied Mathematics and Theoretical Physics, University of Cambridge, for the kind hospitality.
+This work was supported by the National Natural Science Foundation of China (Grant No. 11771186) and by the Jiangsu Government Scholarship for Overseas Studies.

 {

 }